St Mary's Church

 It is thought that this work was done under the direction of an architect named George Dance, who was employed by the Earl of Northbrook for the rebuilding of East Stratton House.
 He was also responsible for a church of similar design in London.
 It is believed to be the only rural rotunda in England.

 In 1881 the church underwent major repairs and the gallery, which was at the West end, was removed.
-During this work the remains of a decorated stone reredos were found.
-Nothing is now known of what happened to these.
+During this work, the remains of a decorated stone reredos were found.
+Nothing is now known about what happened to these.

 The chancel has monuments to various members of the Baring family.
 One of these is by Flaxman, and is supposed to be the best example of his work.